 - paralysis, coma or death (in the most severe cases).

-In Australia, there are approximately one to four deaths a year from venomous snake bites.
+In Australia, there are approximately two deaths a year from venomous snake bites.

 Identification of venomous snakes can be made from venom present on clothing or the skin using a so called 'venom detection' kit.
 For this reason do not wash or suck the bite or discard clothing.